sentrysoftware/metricshub/metricshub-doc/src/site/markdown/connector-design-guide/mapping.md

 # Mapping

-This page describes how to map metrics and attribute in a connector file.
+This page describes how to map metrics and attributes in a connector file.

 ## Format